 Ransomware has become a serious threat to the online world these days.
-Many software firms, universities, companies and organizations around the world are trying to take precautionary measures to save themselves from ransomware attacks.
+Many software firms, universities, companies, and organizations around the world are trying to take precautionary measures to save themselves from ransomware attacks.
 The United States and Canadian governments have issued a joint statement about ransomware attacks urging users to stay alert and take precautions.
-Recently on May 19th, the Swiss government observed the Ransomware Info Day, to spread awareness regarding ransomware and its effects.
+On May 19th, the Swiss government observed the Ransomware Info Day, to spread awareness regarding ransomware and its effects.
 Ransomware in India too is on the rise.

 Microsoft recently published a data mentioning how many machines (users) were affected by ransomware attacks across the world.
 It was found that the United States was on the top of ransomware attacks; followed by Italy and Canada.
 Here are the top 20 countries which are majorly affected by ransomware attacks.

 Here is a detailed write-up that will answer most of your questions regarding ransomware.
-This post will take a look at What are Ransomware Attacks, the Types of ransomware, How does ransomware get on your computer and suggests ways of dealing with ransomware.
+This post will take a look at What are Ransomware Attacks, the Types of ransomware, How does ransomware gets on your computer and suggests ways of dealing with ransomware.

 What is Ransomware

-A ransomware is a type of malware that locks your files, data or the PC itself and extorts money from you in order to provide access.
+Ransomware is a type of malware that locks your files, data or the PC itself and extorts money from you in order to provide access.
 This is a new way for malware writers to ‘collect funds’ for their illegitimate activities on the web.

 How does ransomware get on your computer

-Ransomware looks like an innocent program or a plugin or an email with ‘clean’ looking attachment that gets installed without the user’s knowledge.
+Ransomware looks like an innocent program or a plugin or an email with a ‘clean’ looking attachment that gets installed without the user’s knowledge.
 As soon as it gets its access to the user’s system, it starts spreading across the system.
 Finally, at one point of time, the ransomware locks the system or particular files and restricts the user from accessing it.
 Sometimes, these files are encrypted.
-A ransomware writer demands a certain amount of money to provide the access or decrypt the files.
+A ransomware writer demands a certain amount of money to provide access or decrypt the files.

 A fake warning message by a ransomware looks as follows:

 However, during the ransomware attacks, there is no guarantee that the users will get back their files even after paying the ransom.
-Hence, it is better to prevent the ransomware attacks than trying to get back your data from some way or other.
+Hence, it is better to prevent ransomware attacks than trying to get back your data from some way or another.
 You may use RanSim Ransomware Simulator to check if your computer is sufficiently protected.